 Transportation

-The Golden Gate Bridge serves as a vital transportation link, connecting San Francisco to Marin County and beyond.
+The Golden Gate Bridge is a vital transportation link, connecting San Francisco to Marin County and beyond.
 It is easily accessible by car, bicycle, and even on foot.

 Several access points and parking lots are available on both sides of the bridge, allowing visitors to experience the bridge and its surroundings firsthand.